GluuFederation/docs-gluu-server-prod/docs/source/authn-guide/fido2.md

 1. Navigate to `Configuration` > `JSON Configuration`

-1. Click on the `oxAuth Configuration` tab
+1. Click on the `FIDO2 Configuration` tab

-1. Scroll down to the Fido2 Specification

 1. Set the `disable` field to `False`